braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/user_data_collection/user_import.md

 ## CSV

 You can also upload and update user profiles via CSV files from the **User Import** page.
 This feature supports recording and updating user attributes such as first name and email, in addition to custom attributes such as shoe size.
-There are two different ways you can approach a CSV import, depending on if your users have an `external_id` or not.
+There are two different ways you can approach a CSV import: importing with an `external_id` or with a user alias.

+{% alert note %}
+If you are uploading a mix of users with an `external_id` and users without, you need to create one CSV for each import.
+One CSV can't contain both `external_ids` and user aliases.
+{% endalert %}

 ### Importing with external ID